sffc/socketio-file-upload/README.md

 ##### Event Properties

 * `event.file` An object containing the file's `name`, `mtime`, `encoding`, and `id`.
-    *Note:* `encoding` is either "text" if the file is being transmitted as plain text or "octet" if it is being transmitted using an ArrayBuffer.
+    *Note:* `encoding` is either "text" if the file is being transmitted as plain text or "octet" if it is being transmitted using an ArrayBuffer.  *Note:* In the "progress", "complete", "saved", and "error" events, if you are letting the module save the file for you, the file object will contain two additional properties: `base`, the new base name given to the file, and `pathName`, the full path at which the uploaded file was saved.

 #### progress